 Responsibilities of the physical therapist assistant include: instructing patients in exercises and activities of normal daily living; performing treatments; utilizing special equipment; assisting in performing patient examinations, evaluations, and complex treatment procedures; monitoring and reporting the patient's reactions.

-The Physical Therapist Assistant Program at Jefferson College of Health Sciences is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com;website: http://www.capteonline.org.
+The Physical Therapist Assistant program of Jefferson College of Health Sciences is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association (APTA), 1111 North Fairfax Street, Alexandria, VA 22314, Phone: 703/684-3245, e-mail: mailto:email@example.com, website: http://www.capteonline.org.

 In the late 1940s, the American Physical Therapy Association (APTA) House of Delegates anticipated growth in the physical therapy profession and examined the need for additional personnel to assist physical therapists.
 With the creation of Medicare and Medicaid in 1965, the need for this personnel was greatly increased.
 In 1967, the first two Physical Therapist Assistant programs were created.
 Today, the number of PTA programs outnumbers PT.